By Leonard Williams

 Explore the GED test subjects.

-The official GED test is actually a set of five tests.
+The official GED test is actually a set of four tests.
 Getting familiar with the test subjects and using them in everyday life will help make studying for the GED test easier.
-Get familiar with basic math, and practice mental math for the GED mathematics test.
-Try reading a little every day as part of your GED reading preparation.
-The same with GED writing: try writing every day.
-For GED social studies and GED science, try reading the news and looking at how social studies and science affect your life every day.
-Exploring the GED subject areas on your own will help motivate you and ready your brain for more difficult material later.
+Get familiar with basic math, and practice mental math for the GED test mathematical reasoning test.
+Try reading and writing a little every day as part of your GED test Reasoning Through Language Arts test preparation.
+For GED test social studies and GED test science, try reading the news and looking at how social studies and science affect your life every day.
+Exploring the GED test subject areas on your own will help motivate you and ready your brain for more difficult material later.

 Measure test readiness.

-Use a pencil-and-paper or online GED practice test as part of your GED test prep and as a study guide to help you determine skill strengths and weaknesses.
-Use the GED testing scores from your practice test for GED study planning.
-Your scores will indicate the skill areas where you’ll need the least and most work and will help you outline a study plan.
+Use a pencil-and-paper or online GED test practice test as part of your GED test prep and as a study guide to help you determine skill strengths and weaknesses.
+Use the GED test scores from your practice test for GED test study planning.
+Your scores will indicate the skill areas where you'll need the least and most work and will help you outline a study plan.